-You may be completely asleep under a general anaesthetic, or your lower half may be made painfree by a spinal (Injection in your back).
-A combination of the two is sometimes used.
+You may be completely asleep under a general anaesthetic, or your lower half may be made painfree by an epidural (Injection in your back).
+A combined epidural and GA is often used.
 To make the anaesthetic safer we ask that you don't eat for 6 hours before the operation.
 You should take all your normal medication before your operation though.

-What exactly does the surgery involve?
+What exactly does the operation involve?